 Student loans — in moderation — can help you achieve your educational and career goals.
-But as I’m sure you already know, they also have a downside.
+But as I’m sure you already know, they can also have a downside for years after graduation.

-Student debt can have long-lasting implications on other areas of your life as well.
-One of these unexpected consequences is that your student loans impact whether or not you’ll qualify for a mortgage.
+One of these long-term consequences is that your student loans can impact whether or not you’ll qualify for a mortgage.

-Many factors determine your ability to qualify for a mortgage.
-But student loans, due to their balance size and long-term repayment schedules, can particularly affect the home-buying process.
+While many factors determine your eligibility for a mortgage, student loans, due to their balance size and long-term repayment schedules, can significantly affect the home-buying process.

-Thinking about buying a home?
-Here’s what you need to know.
+If you have student debt and are thinking about buying a home, here’s what you need to know.

 Here’s the crux of the issue: Are you able to handle a mortgage payment?